hanneshapke/hanneshapke.github.io/_posts/2025-01-11-speculative-decoding.markdown

 ## Solution

-As we can see in Figure 1, most LLM deployments use tokens 1 to K-1 to generate token K. This process is sequential and slow and it process each token equally through the same model.
+As you can see in Figure 1, most LLM deployments use tokens 1 to K-1 to generate token K. The sequential predictions aren't changing with speculative decoding, but  This process is sequential and slow and it process each token equally through the same model.
+We can use smaller LLMs for faster inferences, but those smaller models are not able to generate the same quality of text as the larger models.

 One of key observations by Yaniv Leviathan et al. from Google [1] is that not every token needs this treatment.
 As they explained it in their paper, "some inference steps harder and others easier".
 They also made another observation that motivated their work: The processing isn't bound by computation, but rather by memory bandwidth.
 What's their solution?

 Yaniv Leviathan et al. suggested to combine two models: a smaller model to predict the next tokens, a larger model to validate the prediction and, if needed, correct the prediction.
 The smaller model can also generate multiple tokens at a time, which is a great way to improve the overall latency.